-Mark is responsible for running the Mimecast North American operation.
+Mark is responsible for global customer operations at Mimecast.
 Mark joined Mimecast in 2005 as the company's third employee.
-After helping to put Mimecast on the map in the UK market, Mark moved to the US in 2007 to assist the launch of Mimecast North America.
+After helping to put Mimecast on the map in the UK market, Mark moved to the US in 2008 to assist the launch of Mimecast North America.
 In October 2011, he was promoted to General Manager, Mimecast North America, a business that now has more than 4,100+ customers, over 1.5 million users and 200+ staff.
 More recently Mark has taken full responsibility for driving a great customer experience pre and post sales through world class customer advocacy, professional services, service delivery, technical consultancy and sales engineering.

 Outside work Mark enjoys writing, fishing and spending time outdoors in beautiful New England with his family.

 Alan joined Mimecast in 2008 as Sales Director, before taking on the role of General Manager for the UK, Europe and Middle East.
 Over the last five years he has played a vital role in shaping and overseeing the go to market and customer experience strategies that have underpinned our rapid growth, and now brings the same insight and experience to his role as Chief Revenue Officer.

 Today, Alan is responsible for driving business and revenue performance across our rapidly expanding global organisation.
 He holds overall responsibility for global revenues and for our human resources and performance functions.
 In particular, his focus is on enabling greater cohesion between our regional teams and, therefore, more effective global execution of our go to market and customer experience strategies.